-You also may experience the following when the brake system goes into anti-lock:
+You may also experience the following when the brake system goes into anti-lock mode:

 - The ABS motor running (it may continue to run for a short time after the stop). - The clicking sound of solenoid valves. - Brake pedal pulsations. - A slight drop or fall away of the brake pedal at the end of the stop.